The Pros and Cons of On-Prem vs. Colocation vs. Cloud vs. Edge

 Compatibility: If an organization relies heavily upon legacy hardware or applications, it could create severe problems by migrating to another technology solution.
 While it’s certainly possible to move legacy applications into a new environment, there are often risks associated with the process.
 If migrating legacy systems could endanger business operations, it might make sense to stick with an on-premises solution.

 Inefficiency: Most on-premises solutions are woefully inefficient.
 Because the cost of building a private data center is so high, these facilities are often quite dated or converted from structures that were intended for some other purpose.
-That means they’re rarely well optimized for the power and cooling needs of modern, high-density servers, leading to much higher operational costs.
+That means they’re rarely optimized for the power and cooling needs of modern, high-density servers, leading to much higher operational costs.
+Efforts to update would also likely come with significant expenditures impacting the bottom line.

-Inflexible: An in-house data solution can typically handle whatever it was designed to manage, but usually nothing more than that.
+Inflexible: An in-house data solution was likely designed to handle the network demands needed at that time, but usually nothing more than that.
+In other words, it’s likely at capacity.
 That means if demand increases or if new services need to be offered, new equipment or software will need to be provisioned and installed.
-This process can take a great deal of time, and may not prove to be a worthwhile investment if the initial opportunity is missed.
+This process can take a great deal of time, and by the time work is completed, the business opportunity may have passed.
+Unless the infrastructure was built with scalability in mind, this is likely to be a major issue as a business grows.
+In fact, it’s likely to throttle growth opportunities.

 Unreliability: In addition to being outdated, many on-premises solutions lack extensive backup systems to provide for disaster recovery capabilities.
-They may suffer from frequent system downtime and usually aren’t staffed by IT technicians 24x7x365.
-When a server goes down at 2:00 AM on the weekend, it will usually take quite a while for someone to address the problem.
+In fact, if the system is functioning at capacity, without redundancies built in, the system is in danger of a crash.
+Without sufficient back up, networks and services may suffer from frequent system downtime.
+Because on-premise data centers usually aren’t staffed by IT technicians 24x7x365, when a server goes down at 2:00 AM or on the weekend, it usually takes quite some time for someone to address the problem.
+By the time the issue is resolved, it’s likely already impacted customers or clients and rattled their faith in your business’s reliability.

 The Pros and Cons of Colocation